Carolyn Ellis

-Carolyn Ellis is an American communication scholar known for her research of autoethnography, a reflexive approach to research, writing, and storytelling that connects the autobiographical and personal to the cultural, social, and political.
-Her research centers on how individuals negotiate identities, emotions, and meaning making in and through close relationships.
+Carolyn Ellis is an American communication scholar known for her research into autoethnography, a reflexive approach to research, writing, and storytelling that connects the autobiographical and personal to the cultural, social, and political.
+She studies how individuals negotiate identities, emotions, and meaning-making in and through close relationships.

 She is a Distinguished professor Emerita at the University of South Florida.

 Ellis received the Lifetime Achievement Award in Qualitative Inquiry from the International Center for Qualitative Inquiry in 2012, and a Legacy Lifetime Award from the NCA Ethnography Division in 2013.